pixlee/magento2/README.md

-# Pixlee Turnto Social UGC plugin for Magento 2
+# Emplifi UGC plugin for Magento 2 / Adobe Commerce

 To view these docs online, navigate to: https://developers.pixlee.com/docs/magento-2

-Use this Magento 2 extension to connects to Emplifi's Pixlee TurnTo Social UGC service.
-Compatible with Magento Open Source and Adobe Commerce, versions 2.3.x - 2.4.6.
+Use this Magento 2 extension to connect to Emplifi's UGC service.
+Compatible with Magento Open Source and Adobe Commerce, versions 2.3 - 2.4.
 * * *

 ## Installation Instructions